FIT4003-Group28/StaticAnalysisForReactNative/ios_app_collection/react_native_apps/README.md

-To store ipa files for the downloaded ios apps
+To store only the files for the ios apps developed in React Native.